SireME/No-show-appointments-dataset-investigation/README.md

 The associated csv containing the dataset is also present.
 A pdf describing the dataset is also prsent( It contains links to other datasets that could also be used for this project).

-_This was my very first project on my path in udacity's data analyst nanodegree.
-It aimed at introducing me to the data analysis process_
+_This was my very first project on my path towards udacity's data analyst nanodegree.
+It aimed at introducing me to the data analysis process using programmatic tools_